lanchengthu/lanchengthu.github.io/index.md

 ## News and Updates

+- **May 2026:** Our work *Accurate and Stable AS Relationship Inference via Trusted Seeds and Semi-Supervised Learning* has been accepted to INFOCOM 2026.
+See you in Tokyo!
+- **Feb 2026:** Our work *OSAVRoute: Advancing Outbound Source Address Validation Deployment Detection with Non-Cooperative Measurement* has been accepted to NDSS 2026.
 - **Sep 2025:** Our work *3L-SAV: A Three-Layer Intra-Domain Source Address Validation Framework for Hierarchical Operator Networks* has been accepted to [<span style="color:blue;">APNOMS 2025</span>](https://sites.google.com/view/apnoms2025/program/poster-sessions#h.613h2zvahbi4).
 - **Nov 2024:** Our work *Inter-domain Source Address Validation (SAVNET) Architecture* has been adopted in [<span style="color:blue;">IETF SAVNET WG</span>](https://datatracker.ietf.org/doc/draft-ietf-savnet-inter-domain-architecture/).
 - **Jul 2024:** Our work *UniSAV: A Unified Framework for Internet-Scale Source Address Validation* has been accepted to [<span style="color:blue;">IRTF ANRW 2024</span>](https://dl.acm.org/doi/10.1145/3673422.3674888).